Olympics: Singapore athletes in favour of getting vaccinated ahead of Tokyo Games

 World No. 9 paddler Feng Tianwei, a three-time Olympic medallist and veteran of more than 10 major Games, shared that vaccines have been par for the course as a precaution for region-specific diseases such as the Zika virus in Brazil during the 2016 Olympics.

-During this week's trip to Tokyo, International Olympic Committee president Thomas Bach said he is "encouraging" all Olympic participants and fans to be vaccinated.
+During this week's trip to Tokyo, International Olympic Committee president Thomas Bach said he is "encouraging" all Olympic participants and fans to be vaccinated even if it will not be compulsory.

 Moderna had revealed on Monday that its experimental vaccine was 94.5 per cent effective in preventing Covid-19, based on interim data from a late-stage clinical trial.

-Earlier, Pfizer's vaccine also reported an effectiveness of more than 90 per cent, and pending more safety data and regulatory review, the United States could have two vaccines authorised for emergency use in December, with as many as 60 million doses of vaccine available by the year's end.
+Earlier, Pfizer's vaccine also reported an effectiveness of more than 90 per cent, and pending more safety data and regulatory review, the United States could have two vaccines authorised for emergency use next month, with as many as 60 million doses of vaccine available by the year's end.

-However, Singapore Shooting Association president Michael Vaz urged caution, and will wait for advice from the World Health Organisation (WHO) and Singapore's Ministry of Health (MOH) before committing his athletes to Tokyo 2020, which has been delayed by a year to next July-August.
+However, Singapore Shooting Association president Michael Vaz urged caution and will wait for advice from the World Health Organisation (WHO) and Singapore's Ministry of Health (MOH) before committing his athletes to the postponed Olympic Games.

-Singapore have secured one spot in the women's 10m air rifle but are aiming to add places in the 50m rifle three positions, 25m pistol and 10m air pistol via the ISSF World Cup events in Delhi and Changwon, South Korea next March and April respectively.
+Singapore have secured one spot in the women's 10m air rifle but are aiming to add places in the 50m rifle three positions, 25m pistol and 10m air pistol via the International Shooting Sport Federation World Cup events in Delhi and Changwon, South Korea next March and April respectively.

 Vaz said: "I'm also a parent, and our No. 1 concern is the health and safety of our athletes.
 We won't force our shooters to go for any overseas events in this case, and there are no obligations or penalties if they do not wish to go.